 The results were really so beautiful!
 You can easily skip the broiler step that I added into the recipe.
 However I do like the nice golden brown color and little bit of crispiness a broiler adds.
 Just be sure to watch it very closely, so you don’t burn your bacon.

 I cooked up the rest of the bacon while my tenderloin cooked.
 This is great for adding some crumbled bacon to your side dishes.
-I served my pork loin with steamed green beans and seasoned baby red potatoes.
+I served this bacon wrapped pork tenderloin with steamed green beans and seasoned baby red potatoes.
 A fruit or JELLO salad along with a dinner would also be a great accompaniment!

 My husband couldn’t stop raving about this meal, and I really can’t blame him.
 It was so good and prepared in under an hour!
 I’ve actually made it twice now and convinced my mom she needs to try it as well.